-- Chancellor's Circle: A prestigious group of community and business leaders - Alumni Network: Current and former students at COC and friends of the college - · Patrons of the Arts - Center for Early Childhood Education Circle of Friends - Cougar Club: Through a variety of activities, this club supports the enhancement of COC athletic programs
+- Chancellor's Circle: A prestigious group of community and business leaders - Alumni Network: Current and former students at COC and friends of the college - · Patrons of the Arts

 The foundation also has an active Legacy Society through which friends of the college make planned gifts to the foundation.
 If one is interested in becoming involved with the College of the Canyons Foundation, please call (661) 362-3433.